 With schools in many countries still closed, millions of parents are counting down the days until they can offload their offspring back into the educational system.
-But what about those of us for whom the penny has dropped that
+But what about those of us for whom the penny has dropped that learning doesn’t depend on being in a classroom?

-The daily schedules of many children during the pandemic have become more fluid thanks to Given a break from physical classrooms, some students have choice over when and how to do their school work.
+The daily schedules of many children during the pandemic have become more fluid thanks to online learning.
+Given a break from physical classrooms, some students have choice over when and how to do their school work.
 Freed from the micromanagement of the school day, children have gained a sense of independence.
 Some are taking ownership of their learning.

 In early March, when it looked certain that British schools would close, I chose to act before the government announced a shutdown.
 I removed my children from the classroom a week before their school gates officially closed.
 Here was the chance I’d been waiting for: the opportunity to throw out the rulebook, and craft with my children a learning solution tailored to our needs.